Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 ### Chaff and Flare Counters

-There are two subtraction counters, one for the chaff system and one for the flare system.
+There are two subtraction counters (3 and 6), one for the chaff system and one for the flare system.
 They indicate the quantity of remaining chaff and flare cartridges.

 ### Chaff and Flare Indicator Lights

-Both the flare and the chaff system have one green indicator light each.
+Both the flare and the chaff system have one green indicator light (5 and 8) each.
 Whenever a mode (other than OFF) is selected on the respective mode knob, the corresponding indicator light will illuminate.